RYO-1313/CTF-Networking-Root-Me/README.md

 # 🛡️ My CTF Networking Journey — Root-Me Writeups
 *A structured, hands-on approach to building network security fundamentals through protocol analysis, packet inspection, and threat-relevant tooling.*

 ---

 ## 👤 About Me

-I am a self-taught cybersecurity student focused on building a strong foundation in network security with the goal of working as a **SOC Analyst**.
-This repository documents my progress through networking challenges on [Root-Me](https://www.root-me.org/), one of the leading platforms for practical cybersecurity training.
+I am a self-taught cybersecurity student focused on building a strong foundation in network security with the goal of working as a SOC Analyst.
+This repository documents my progress through networking challenges on Root-Me, one of the leading platforms for practical cybersecurity training.

-Every writeup reflects not just the solution, but the **methodology, concepts learned, and analytical process** — the same structured thinking expected in a SOC environment.
+Every writeup reflects not just the solution, but the methodology, concepts learned, and analytical process — the same structured thinking expected in a SOC environment.

 ---